Last Updated on January 21, 2021 by

 Lunar Eclipse

-Lunar Eclipse occurs when the Earth comes in between Moon and the Sun, or when the Moon moves into the Earth’s shadow.
-It happens only when the Sun, Moon, and the Earth are aligned very closely.
+Lunar Eclipse occurs when the Earth comes in between the Moon and the Sun, or when the Moon moves into the Earth’s shadow.
+It happens only when the Sun, Moon, and Earth are aligned very closely.
 Its appearance is like a traditional copper during Lunar Eclipse.
 During the eclipse, the Moon’s color is due to the red light refracted through Earth’s atmosphere from sunlight.
-Going out during Lunar Eclipse is entirely safe to view.
+Going out during the Lunar Eclipse is entirely safe to view.

 Total Lunar Eclipse